"If you're not using Immunefi, you're not taking security seriously." - Jaynti Kanani, Polygon Co-Founder

 The Whitehat Army

-- Talent is scarce and hard to bring together, so we’re continuously growing the best crypto and DeFi security experts in the industry to do an ongoing code review of your project.
+- Talent is scarce and hard to bring together, so we’re continuously growing the best Web3 and DeFi security experts in the industry to do an ongoing code review of your project.
 It’s not uncommon that security researchers turn up vulnerabilities within minutes or hours of a bug bounty program going live

 A Secure Dashboard